larsrh/website/topics/crdt/06-time.md

 2. after executing _f_, _CH_(_f_(_x_<sub>_i_</sub>)) = _CH_(_x_<sub>_i_</sub>) ∪ {f}
 3. after joining, _CH_(`join`(_x_<sub>_i_</sub>, _x_<sub>_j_</sub>)) = _CH_(_x_<sub>_i_</sub>) ∪ _CH_(_x_<sub>_j_</sub>)

-This history essentially provides a trace of operations that have occured on a replica.
+This history essentially provides a trace of operations that have occurred on a replica.
 Note that the history is unordered, and operations are unique (in other words, if two replicas apply the “same” state update, that results in two distinct operations).
 Some authors prefer an ordered list, but for defining convergence, this one seems more convenient to me.